Skip to main content

 The Device

-The Splayometer measures the tensile force generated when a patient pushes fingers apart, extends a finger away from the thumb, or opens the hand against resistance.
-It is available in digital and analog configurations.
+The Splayometer measures the tensile force generated when a patient spreads fingers apart, extends a finger away from the thumb, or opens the hand against a resistance band.

 Finger Rings

-Hollow silicone rings sized for each digit — index through pinky and thumb.
+Hollow pliable rings sized for each digit — index through pinky and thumb.
 The patient inserts one finger per ring; the Splayometer measures the tensile force between them as they spread apart.

 Hand Loop